mercmobily/simpledblayer/README.md

 # Position fields

-This module allows has a handy function that deals with "repositioning":
+This module allows has a handy function that deals with "relocating":

-    reposition: function( positionField, idProperty, id, moveBeforeId, cb ){
+    relocation: function( positionField, idProperty, id, moveBeforeId, cb ){

 This function takes:

 * `positionField`.
 The field that will be used to store the elements' positions
 * `idProperty`.
 The ID property that will be used for record lookups
 * `id`.
-The ID of the record to be repositioned
+The ID of the record to be relocated
 * `moveBeforeId`.
 The record before which `id` will be placed.
 Note that if `moveBeforeId` is `undefined` or `null`, the item will be placed last.

 The result is that the `positionField` field of each record is set in such a way so that the element with idProperty `id` is placed before the element with idProperty `moveBeforeId`.